IICC - Volunteers

 Confidentiality

-Volunteers must protect teachers’ and students’ right to privacy.
-A volunteer may not disclose sensitive school or personal matters which have come to their attention.
-They should discuss student concerns only with the teacher, staff member or the principal with whom they are volunteering.
+Volunteers must protect the right to privacy for students and staff.
+Volunteers may not disclose sensitive school or personal matters which have come to their attention while volunteering.
+They should only discuss student concerns with teachers, staff members and principals at the school where they are volunteering.